billyc/immersion/_posts/2023-09-12-sept-update.md

 categories: blog
 ---

-In June 2023 I met my relatives in Izmir, Turkey and once again lamented that my family there are not getting any younger and neither am I, and I still never bothered to learn Turkish.
+In June 2023 I met my relatives in Izmir, Turkey, and once again noticed that my family there are not getting any younger and neither am I. I still can't speak or understand Turkish.
 Several previous attempts in my life -- during high school, in my 20s, again in my 30s -- always led to failure.
 Those previous times I was reading a grammar book and not much else, maybe some flashcards.

+What's new this time is that the language immersion approach really worked when I needed to learn German.
+So, I'm going to try again.
 This time is the LAST TIME that I am going to try to learn this language.
 But I'm hopeful that this time it will work!
 The immersion methods I discovered really helped me improve my German, and everyone tells me that Turkish will be easier to learn now that I already have a different second language under my belt.